 Losing Fat Through Exercise

-Cutting your calorie intake is the quickest, most effective way to burn fat.
+Paying attention to what and how much you eat is the most important factor when it comes to fat loss.
 But you can torch additional calories — and get more fat-burning bang for your buck — by adding in regular exercise.
 "Literature shows that a combo approach of diet and exercise is best," Dr. Rehman says.

-Indeed, research shows that physical activity alone isn't usually enough to encourage fat loss: A review of 80 studies published October 2007 in the Journal of the American Dietetic Association found that exercising alone — without diet changes — leads to minimal weight loss at best.
+Indeed, research shows that physical activity alone isn't usually enough to encourage fat loss: A landmark review of 80 studies in October 2007's Journal of the American Dietetic Association found that exercising alone — without diet changes — leads to minimal weight loss at best.
 And research done since then has backed up this position.

 Keep in mind, these exercises will help you burn fat all over your body.
 Despite the fact that you might want to get leaner in one specific area, that's not how fat loss works, say Dr. Rehman.
 Endless crunches won't burn away belly fat, and tons of squats won't burn fat around your thighs.